-The Council has several mechanisms in place that protect the integrity of the Regional Parks and Trails System and its individual parts of the system:
+The Met Council has several mechanisms in place that protect the integrity of the Regional Parks and Trails System and its individual parts of the system:

 - Long-range plans: The long-range plan defines acceptable activities within a system unit.
-The regional park implementing agencies must receive Council approval before proceeding with any activities inconsistent with the existing Council-approved long-range plan. - Restrictive covenants: Regional park implementing agencies are required to record restrictive covenants on lands purchased with Met Council funds to ensure that the land remains in regional recreation open space use in perpetuity, unless the Council agrees to a change. - Metropolitan Land Planning Act: The Metropolitan Land Planning Act was passed in 1976 and requires local governments in the seven-county region to develop comprehensive plans for their communities every ten years.
+The regional park implementing agencies must receive Met Council approval before proceeding with any activities inconsistent with the existing Met Council-approved long-range plan. - Restrictive covenants: Regional park implementing agencies are required to record restrictive covenants on lands purchased with Met Council funds to ensure that the land remains in regional recreation open space use in perpetuity, unless the Met Council agrees to a change. - Metropolitan Land Planning Act: The Metropolitan Land Planning Act was passed in 1976 and requires local governments in the seven-county region to develop comprehensive plans for their communities every 10 years.
 These plans help ensure that the Regional Parks and Trails System is protected from system impacts.
-Any potential substantial impacts to the Regional Parks and Trails System Plan may be subject to a required plan modification by the Council to ensure that the system is protected. - Metropolitan significance: Proposed development projects outside of the Regional Parks and Trails System that have a substantial impact on or represent a substantial departure from the Regional Parks and Trails System Plan may be required to undergo a review for metropolitan significance (Minn.
+Any potential substantial impacts to the system plan may be subject to a required plan modification by the Met Council to ensure that the system is protected. - Metropolitan significance: Proposed development projects outside of the Regional Parks and Trails System that have a substantial impact on or represent a substantial departure from the system plan may be required to undergo a review for metropolitan significance (Minn.
 Stat.
 473.173; Minn.
 R. Ch.
 5800), with up to a one-year delay in development if the project is found to adversely affect the system.